 - All medical records and information about the health and care of your pet should be brought to the veterinarian's appointment.
 This will help us assess the overall health of your pet, and also prevents unnecessary expenses.

 - Dogs For Life has a $50 surrender fee oper dog.
-This fee helps provide food, shelter, and other expenses for the animal until itwe can find a new home.
-Please consult the chart below.
+This fee helps provide food, shelter, and other expenses for the animal until we can find a new home.

 **Dogs For Life reserves the right to not accept animals we feel would not be suitable for adoption.**